modality/charred-black/README.md

 In order to keep the scope of my maintainership finite, I'm not planning to accept community-made lifepaths et al. for inclusion in this codebase.
 Each additional data set increases Charred Black's startup time and memory requirements.
-The design of your lifepath requirements and emotional attributes may not be supported by the editor, or convoluted to implement.
-Finally, deciding to include community-made content would make me an arbiter of quality, and I'd prefer not to have the Enmity Clause invoked because I rejected someone's homebrew content.
+The design of your lifepath requirements and emotional attributes may not be supported by the editor, or may be convoluted to implement.
+Most importantly, deciding to include any community-made content makes me an arbiter of quality, and I'd prefer not to have the Enmity Clause invoked because I rejected someone's homebrew.

-I am working on a solution for uploading lifepaths et. al which would be stored locally in your browser and not permanently on a server.
-This way, you can make your data files and share them around with your friends for use with this tool.
-If someone else wants to keep a repository or forum thread of data files known to work with Charred Black, I'd happily to link to it in this documentation and from the website itself.
+**However**, I am working on a solution for uploading lifepaths et. al which would be stored locally in your browser and not permanently on a server.
+This way, you can create data files to use with this tool and share them with your friends.
+If someone else wants to keep a repository or forum thread of data files known to work with Charred Black, I am happy to link to it in this documentation and from the website itself.
 I don't want to discourage contributions, I just want do one thing well.

 ### Keep It Mostly Stateless